do-your-own-seo/do-your-own-seo.github.io/README.md

 ---
 ### Deploy to Github Pages

-Run `bundle exec jekyll build` to compose a production version of the Jekyll blog.
+Since Github Pages will not build this site from source, run `bundle exec jekyll build` to compose a production version of the Jekyll blog.
 Then place the contents of the \_site folder into the source repo for your GitHub Pages site.
-Alternatively, to avoid manual rebuilds, you can set up a build environment on [Travis](https://jekyllrb.com/docs/continuous-integration/travis-ci/).
+Alternatively, to avoid manual rebuilds, you can set up a <del>build environment on Travis</del>  Github Action.

 ---
 ## Copyright and license